Cray-HPE/docs-csm/operations/conman/ConMan.md

 the System Monitoring Framework \(SMF\).

 In CSM versions 1.7.0 and later, the ConMan logs and interactive consoles are accessible through the Cray CLI.
-The `cray console` command provides a set of subcommands for managing the ConMan service and
+The `cray console` command provides a set of subcommands for accessing the logs and interactive consoles.

 ## How to use